Jim Challinor

 James Pevitt Challinor (2 August 1934 – 18 December 1976) was an English rugby union and professional rugby league footballer who played in the 1950s and 1960s, and coached rugby league in the 1960s and 1970s.
 A Great Britain international representative three-quarter back, he played club level rugby league (RL) for Warrington (with whom he won the 1954 Challenge Cup), and Barrow (who he also captained).
 Challinor later coached Great Britain as well as Barrow, Liverpool City and St. Helens.
 Challinor is a Warrington Wolves Hall of Fame inductee, only two men have played in, and coached Rugby League World Cup winning Great Britain sides, they are; Eric Ashton, and Jim Challinor.

 Biography

-Challinor was born in Warrington, Lancashire, and he died aged 42 in his home town of Warrington, Cheshire, England.
+Challinor was born in Warrington, Lancashire.